cherryBOOM28/java_scene/README.md

 Java FX builder
 JAVA on Intellij Idea and Scene Builder

-1. Окно с регистрацией на JavaFx
+1. JavaFx registration window
-2. Подключение базы данных к приложению (MySQL + JDBC)
+2. Connecting the database to the application (MySQL + JDBC)
-3. Подключение к базе данных (Java JDBC)
+3. Database connection (Java JDBC)
-4. Добавление пользователя в базу данных
+4. Adding a user to the database
-5. Авторизация в приложении
+5. Authorization in the application
-6.  Добавление анимации на Java
+6. Add animation in Java